Información de perfil

 Descripción

-For 7 years we had a rescue project in Xela which spayed and recuperated over 500 street dogs during its time.
+For 7 years we had a rescue project in Xela which spayed and recuperated over 500 street dogs during its time and housed 50 rescue dogs at our peak.

-In the house we have 12 personal dogs - 10 of whom are calm and very easy to work with, and 2 of whom are a little more energetic.
-We usually have 4 additional dogs in the house as well who are here for recuperation or spay and release.
+I have 4 personal dogs - 3 of whom are calm and very easy to work with, and 1 who's more "enthusiastic".
+I usually have 6 additional dogs in the house who are here for recuperation, awaiting adoption, or are boarding clients.

-The project is run completely voluntarily by Alyce (Australian, 51, has lived here for 9 years, Spanish & English) and Mario (Guatemalan, 44, Spanish only).
+The project is run by Alyce (Australian, 52, has lived here for 10 years, Spanish & English) and Mario (Guatemalan, 45 Spanish only).
+Mario lives in Xela and can possibly receive volunteers there as well.

 PLEASE NOTE: